Effortless Power from a Proper Right Arm Release

 poor release of the golf clubIs this the look of a proper golf club release or an inefficient body release?
 Find out in the video.

-When you are ready to hit the ball farther than ever with the least effort and strain on your body, then read on...
+When you are ready to hit the ball farther than ever before with the least amount of effort and strain on your body, then read on to learn the biomechanics behind the proper trail arm release...

-It is critical to understand the basic premise of a body release and a release of the arms and hands.
+It is absolutely critical to understand the fundamental difference between a body-driven release and a release that relies on the rotation of the arms and hands.
+These two approaches produce dramatically different results in terms of both clubhead speed and consistency at impact.

 "Hello.
 Excellent vid!
 This vid explains to me more of the release or it just clicked for me about the release!
 Now I'm releasing much much more efficiently w/ straighter shots.
 Hit the sweet spot consistently!
 It takes some of the timing out trying to square at impact and lets it come naturally.
 Take a lot of the thinking out and let RST do what it is designed to do.
 PLAY BETTER GOLF!
 THANK YOU AGAIN!"